Skeptain/customentations/pages/04.introduction/chapter.md

 ---
 title: Introduction
+taxonomy:
+    category:
+        - docs
 ---

 Welcome to Customizings.net

 # Introduction

-Customizations for Joomla comoponents.
+Customizations for Joomla components.
 To read more about the how and why just go on to the next page.